-- We have three tracks leading to internal medicine certification - a Categorical track (which includes the Molecular Medicine track) and 2 Primary Care Tracks.
+- We have three tracks leading to internal medicine certification - a Categorical track (which includes the Molecular Medicine Pathway) and 2 Primary Care Tracks.
 Our Primary Care Tracks include: UCSF Primary Care General Internal Medicine (UCPC-GIM) Track and ZSFG (SFPC) Primary Care Track.

 - Learn more about the different tracks by using the navigation in the side bar.